 I am a big believer when it comes to blogging for business so there are a few things that I like about BlogPress from the very beginning.

-1) The first part of the training is a 90 day plan where the process of blogging is broken down into bite-size topics that are easy to follow.
+1) The first part of the training is a 90-day plan where the process of blogging is broken down into bite-sized topics that are easy to follow.
 Nothing too exaggerated and straight to the point.
 They have also included video explanations to support the tutorials, making it easier to understand.
 Besides, the training comes with a lot of resources and blogging ideas so I find that to be pretty helpful.

 3) The tutors paint a realistic picture from the beginning, emphasizing on content creation over designs.
 This is important because a lot of newbies tend to be obsessed with how their blogs look like and totally miss the point of blogging which is to provide information for the readers.
 By publishing at least 10 articles/month, you can make your blog more engaging and get better rankings on Google.

 4) The second part of the training is about WordPress themes and what I like about BlogPress hosting is that they come with premium themes from Genesis.
 In case you don’t know, Genesis is a reputable web developing company that makes well-coded and professional-looking templates for WordPress websites.
 They make sure that your site is fast loading and compatible with any web changes.